-When the Affordable Care Act took effect on Jan.
-1, 2014, individual and small group health insurance plans were required to start covering a set of health care services categories known as essential health benefits.
+When the Affordable Care Act (ACA) took effect on Jan.
+1, 2014, individual and small group health insurance policies that qualified as minimum essential coverage under the new law were required to cover a set of healthcare service categories known as essential health benefits.

-Under this ACA provision, plans sold on and away from the state-based and federally facilitated health insurance exchanges must include coverage for at least the following 10 categories1:
+Under the essential health benefits ACA provision, major medical insurance policies sold on and away from the state-based and federally facilitated health insurance exchanges must include coverage for at least the following 10 health service categories:3

 - Ambulatory patient services